gisela-gariboldi/gisela-gariboldi/README.md

 - ✨ I am currently studying at the National Technological University of Buenos Aires.
 - 🌱 The tools and resources I use to program are HTML5, CSS3, JavaScript, Jquery, Responsive Desing, Git, Bootstrap, Slack and Python.
-- 💻 I also started working in a company in the e-commerce area.
+- 💻 This year and after an important change, I started working in the e-commerce area of a company in my city.

 <!---
 gisela-gariboldi/gisela-gariboldi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.